DrewOrtego/Miscellaneous-Python/Text-Based-Game-Engine/README.md

     play it.
 Say you want to "throw the book" at someone.
 When the game is given this command-- and verifies that it is a valid command given the current circumstances-- the book object is updated to reflect changes to it.

+    This work flow is repeated until the actor dies or the game is completed.
+    There's a lot more decision making that goes into this process, so check out the various folders in this repository to see how I've organized the logic, and the purpose each set of modules serves.

 **Input:**